 “I wasn’t expecting an 8 in Maths!” said Theo, who also gained 11 A-A* grades and an 8 in English Literature.
 “My approach to the exams was to focus on key knowledge.
 I would say the time here was well spent!
 I’m off to do A Levels now, probably History, Chemistry, Politics and EPQ.”

 Download a parent's guide to what the new GCSEs mean.

-Last year, the government introduced a new performance measure called Progress 8 which indicates the progress made by students in secondary school across eight key subjects.
+Last year, the government introduced a new performance measure called Progress 8 which indicates the progress made by students since primary school across eight key subjects.

-Our Progress 8 score in 2016 was 0.53.
+Our provisional Progress 8 score in 2017 is +0.78.
 This was higher than the national average which is always set at 0.
-It means Harris Boys’ students achieved, on average, over half a grade higher per entry than students with the same ability nationally.
-The 2017 Progress 8 scores will not be announced until later in 2017, once all the national averages have been calculated but we'll include them on this page as soon as they are.
+It means Harris Boys’ students achieved, on average, over three quarters of a grade higher per entry than students with the same ability nationally.

 A Level and BTEC